MASSIVE PARTICLE TUNNELING RATE OF KERR-NEWMAN-ANTI-DE SITTER BLACK HOLE BY HAMILTON-JACOBI METHOD M. Ilias Hossain 1 1 Professor,

 systems for calculate the imaginary part of the action I. For the convenience of our research to study the Hawking

-radiation, adopting the transformation The position of
+radiation, adopting the transformation on the

 black hole horizon of the metric given by Eq.
 (14) is same as given in Eq.